 Not only do crystals come in many shapes and sizes, but they also come in different quartz cuts.

-Let’s look inside a crystal.
 As you can see from the picture above, there are three main parts.
-The wire leads, besides being connections, will have some resistance.
-Granted that this will be milli or micro ohms, it will figure in the equivalent circuit and Q (more about Q later).
-There are two silvered plates on either side of the quartz slice, and these are definitely going to form a capacitor.
-Finally, the quartz itself will behave like an inductor (a large one) and a tiny cap in series, although these are not ‘real’ electrical parameters but mechanical stiffness and compliance.
-See the equivalent circuit below.
+The wire leads connect to two silvered plates on either side of the quartz slice which form a capacitor.
+Finally, the quartz itself will behave like an inductor (a large one) and a tiny capacitor in series:

-As you can see from the above drawings, crystals have two resonant points: a lower series one, largely governed by Cs and L, and a parallel one largely governed by Cs in series with L and both in parallel with Cp.
-The two oscillators below are suitable for using the different modes.
+As you can see from the graph below, crystals have two resonant points.
+A lower impedance series resonance that is largely governed by Cs and L1, and a larger impedance parallel resonance that is largely governed by Cs in series with L1 and both in parallel with Cp.

 Crystal oscillators can also be made with fast op-amps.
-Here, an LM318 is used.
-The output was not very clean, and there are better ways to make oscillators.
+Here, an LM318 op-amp is used.
+The output was not very clean, and there are better ways to make oscillators:

-These are all simple and useful oscillators.
-Let’s look at some RF oscillators next.
 Radio hams have relied on crystal oscillators such as the circuit below for decades.
-Many spy transmitters were made during WW2 with circuits such as the one below (using valves, of course).
+Many spy transmitters were made during WW2 with circuits such as the one below (using valves, of course):

-Another useful crystal oscillator is the overtone oscillator shown below.
+Another useful crystal oscillator is the overtone oscillator shown in the schematic below.
 Standard-cut crystals are difficult to make; higher than 20MHz as the wafer of quartz becomes too thin.
 A solution to this is to use an overtone oscillator.

 This oscillator has an 11.6MHz crystal and is tuned to the 3rd overtone or harmonic of 34.8MHz.
 The sine wave below is quite good, and there is almost nothing of the 11.6MHz fundamental in the 34MHz output in the Fourier display.